 20/20 Tacoma In Images and Verse

-In 2009 I participated in a “ekphrastic” photography-poetry event at a local art gallery.
-Poets we asked to write poems inspired by the art in the gallery.
-I was so taken aback by the power and beauty of the poems written to my photos that I wanted to explore the possibilities even more.
-In 2010 I collaborated with poet Michael Magee and group of 20 poets.
-We asked the poets to submit poems drawing on my photographs of Downtown Tacoma WA.
+In 2009 I participated in an “ekphrastic” photography-poetry event at a local art gallery.
+Poets we were asked to write poems inspired by the art in the gallery.
+I was so taken aback by the power and beauty of the poems inspired by my photos that I wanted to explore the possibilities even more.
+In 2010 I collaborated with poet Michael Magee and a group of 20 poets.
+We asked the poets to submit poems drawing on my photographs of Downtown Tacoma, WA.

 The project culminated in an exhibit and public reading at the Tacoma Art Museum in December 2010.